 Below we report some of the poets who gave life to the movement and who devote more energy to its life.

 Paolo Gambi is the founder of the Poetry Renaissance.
-He has published about thirty books, many of which in the Mondadori Group.
+He is an artist, poet and performer focused on poetry as a contemporary tool of artistic expression.
+He has published about thirty books, many of them in the Mondadori Group.
 Some have been translated into five languages.
-His artistic research revolves around the word in the relationship with the psyche and technology.
-His one of the first poets in the world to have minted NFT poems.
+His artistic research revolves around the word in its relationship with mystery, psyche and technology.
+His effort is to bring poetry into new spaces and new languages.
+He is a pioneer of bodypainting poetry, he writes poetry on the matter and stages it.
+He is one of the first in the world to have minted NFT poems.

 Mark Lipman, is the founder of Vagabond and the Culver City Small Press Book Festival; recipient of the 2015 Joe Hill Labor Poetry Award; winner of the 2016 International Latino Book Awards for The Border Crossed Us (an anthology to end apartheid); editor and publisher of RISE (an anthology of Power and Unity) and EXTREME (an anthology for social and environmental justice); a writer, poet, multi-media artist and activist, is the author of ten books, most recently, Dear City Council and The Role of the Revolutionary Poet in Society and a Strategic Vision for the 21st Century.
 Co-founder of the Berkeley Stop the War Coalition (USA), Agir Contre la Guerre (France) and Occupy Los Angeles, he’s been an outspoken critic of war and occupation since 2001 and uses poetry to connect communities to the greater social issues that affect all of our lives, while building consciousness through the spoken word.
 Currently, he serves as the Vice-Chair of Culver City’s Committee on Homelessness, and is a board member of POWER (People Organized for Westside Renewal); member of the IWW (Industrial Workers of the World), Ground Game LA, Veterans for Peace, Occupy Venice, the Revolutionary Poets Brigade, 100 Thousand Poets for Change and the World Poetry Movement.